The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 So, you’re interested in running a Google Hotel Ads campaign, but you’re not sure where to start?

 No Problem!
-With Productsup, the structuring, optimizing, and exporting of both the Hotel List Feed and the Price Feed is easy and breezy (just like the balcony of that ocean-view suite)!
+Productsupis an authorized Hotel Ads Integration Partner!
+With our software, the structuring, optimizing, and exporting of both the Hotel List Feed and the Price Feed is easy and breezy (just like the balcony of that ocean-view suite)!

 Need a Hotel List Feed?
 Why not start with the perfectly structured Hotel List Feed export template included in our software?
 After that, use our automated data-mapping tool to visually tailor and enhance your feed to Google’s requirements.
 Say goodbye to Excel!
 Once your feed has been perfectly optimized, you can quickly ship it off to Google!

 Then you’ll need to create your Rooms and Availabilities Feed, which is just as simple.
 The Productsup software includes an export template and an API integration for this feed, too!
 What about the Hotel Metadata Feed?
 You guessed it!
 We’ll also simplify the setup of your POS feed from scratch!
-Our software includes everything you need to create everything you need for Hotel Ads.
+Our software includes everything you need to create Hotel Ads.

 Once you’re done putting the final touches on each feed, Productsup’s world-class integration team will create an API endpoint for Google.
 Just like that, you are good to go!